Graduate

 Ting He

-Ting He is a first-year doctoral student at the Hubbard School of Journalism and Mass Communication.
-Her research interests involve gender, the gig economy, digital labor, and online games.
-Her current work focuses on work and labor in the gaming industry.
-Before starting her PhD, she pursued a master's degree in Mass Communication at HSJMC.
+Ting He is a second-year doctoral student at the Hubbard School of Journalism and Mass Communication.
+Her research interests involve platforms, digital labor, identities, and game studies.
+Ting has published a single-author paper in the International Journal of Communication and presented her work at International Communication Association (ICA) and National Communication Association (NCA) conferences.
+Additionally, she has served as a graduate instructor for JOUR 1501: Digital Games and Society.
 In her free time, she is a fan of K-pop, video games, films, and photography.

 Jiacheng Huang